Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

 • Want to personalize their look with colorful bands

 Some teens fall clearly into one category.
 Others could succeed with either option.
 That’s where Dr. Lauren’s expertise matters.
-With training from the University of Michigan School of Dentistry and Texas A&M College of Dentistry, plus years of focused orthodontic experience serving Spokane Valley families, she evaluates each teen’s situation and gives honest recommendations based on what will actually work.
+With training from the University of Michigan School of Dentistry and Texas A&M College of Dentistry, plus years of focused orthodontic experience, she evaluates each teen’s situation and gives honest recommendations based on what will actually work.
+She treats patients of every age, so families with more than one kid can keep care under one roof.

 Frequently Asked Questions